Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Budget categories that you may consider temporarily cutting or reducing during a disaster may include:

-- Restaurants, coffee shops and bars
+- Restaurants, coffee shops, bars and cigarettes

 - Traveling, parking fees and gasoline